NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Classes/Monk.md

 ## During Combat Encounters...

 You speed into the fray, dodging or leaping past obstacles with acrobatic maneuvers.
 You strike opponents in a rapid flurry of attacks, using your bare fists or wielding specialized weapons that you mastered during your monastic training.
-Stances let you change up your combat style for different situations, and ki abilities allow you to perform mystic feats like healing yourself and soaring through the air.
+Stances let you change up your combat style for different situations, and qi abilities allow you to perform mystic feats like healing yourself and soaring through the air.

 ## During Social Encounters...